 They advise planners, developers, archaeologists and local people on the impact of proposed development on archaeological assets.
 Advisers monitor the quality of archaeological work undertaken by contractors and consultants.

-South West London: Diane Abrams (with support from Laura O'Gorman)
+South West London: Diane Abrams (Wednesday - Friday) with support from Louise Davies (Monday - Thursday)

-London Boroughs: Hammersmith & Fulham, Hounslow, Kensington & Chelsea, Kingston upon Thames, Richmond upon Thames and City of Westminster
+London Boroughs: Hammersmith and Fulham, Kensington and Chelsea, Kingston upon Thames, Richmond upon Thames and City of Westminster

-London Boroughs: Barking & Dagenham, Hackney, Haringey, Havering, Olympics Legacy, Redbridge, Tower Hamlets and Waltham Forest
+London Boroughs: Barking and Dagenham, Hackney, Haringey, Havering, Newham, Olympics Legacy, Redbridge, Tower Hamlets and Waltham Forest

 Advice for sites in the City of London and the London Borough of Southwark is given by their own archaeological advisers.
 Please contact them for further guidance.